donschia/FetchXmlDetailsList/README.md

 ## Input Parameters (Properties)
 The grid has input parameters which must be set.

 - <code>FetchXml</code> is the full FetchXml with a placeholder for the Record Id in place.
+In this example we can show all contracts where the current Account is the Customer or the Billing Customer.
 ```xml
 <fetch>
   <entity name='contract'>